NordicSemiconductor/pc-nrfconnect-launcher/README.md

     npm run test-e2e

-## Apps
+## Creating apps

-**Note: The app API is in development and may change before the final release.**
+**Note: The API for apps is in development and may change before the final release.**

-The application is extensible through use of apps.
-The app architecture is inspired by [Hyper](https://hyper.is/), which is an extensible terminal emulator created with Electron, React, and Redux.
-Basic knowledge of React and Redux is recommended in order to write a app.
+The nRF Connect framework provides a foundation for creating desktop apps, with a set of core UI components that can be decorated/overridden to suit each app's needs.
+The API for apps is inspired by [Hyper](https://hyper.is/), which is an extensible terminal emulator created with Electron, React, and Redux.
+Basic knowledge of React and Redux is recommended in order to write apps.

 Apps can:

-* Use core API functionality such as BLE operations, programming, and logging.
+* Decorate/override the core React components to display custom content.
-* Decorate/override core React components to display their own content.
+* Modify the behavior of the core React components by passing in custom properties.
-* Customize existing behavior and content by passing custom properties to the core React components.
+* Use the core API for things like BLE operations, programming, and logging.
 * Read and update Redux state by creating custom actions and reducers.

-The application looks for apps in `$HOME/.nrfconnect-apps/local`.
-For now, the application just loads the first app it finds in this directory.
+nRF Connect looks for apps in `$HOME/.nrfconnect-apps/local`.
+For now, it just loads the first app it finds in this directory.
 In the future, the user will be able to choose which app to use at startup.

-### App API
+### API for apps

 Apps are npm packages that export a plain JavaScript object.
-The object should have one or more methods or properties, as described in the sections below, and is typically exported by `index.js` in the app directory:
+The object should have one or more methods or properties, as described in the sections below, and is typically exported by `index.js` in the app's root directory:

     module.exports = {
         // methods and properties